 Computer literacy endorsement: Students graduating with a Adv Dip (TVT) must be computer literate.
-A student will register for the module Computer Practice for Teachers CPT101 if he or she does not have proven computer literacy based on:
+A student will register for the module End-User Computing EUC 152 if he or she does not have proven computer literacy based on:

-- prior study (Senior Certificate subject or Computer Applications Technology or Information Technology or - an appropriate ICT module studied as part of a post-schooling qualification or an appropriate official short course); or - diagnostic testing (at one of SOE campuses or accredited assessment sites).
+- prior study Senior Certificate subject or Computer Applications Technology or Information Technology; or - an appropriate ICT module studied as part of a post-schooling qualification or an appropriate official short course; or - diagnostic testing (at one of SOE campuses or accredited assessment sites).